Herndon

 Research Interests and Activities

-Exploring the intersection of media and technology, including shifting business models and the forces shaping leadership, management and entrepreneurship.
-Projects have included studying the availability of broadband Internet in rural Georgia, analyzing news organizations’ financial performance, researching the possibilities for virtual reality in news and developing podcasting as an experiential learning platform.
+Exploring the intersection of media and technology, including shifting business models and the forces shaping innovation, management and leadership.
+Projects have included studying the availability of broadband Internet in rural Georgia, analyzing news organizations’ financial performance, examining the uses of AI in news reporting and developing podcasting as an experiential learning platform.

 Experience

-Keith Herndon, Ph.D., was named the William S. Morris Chair in News Strategy and Management in August 2018.
-He had been appointed Professor of Practice in Journalism in Fall 2016 and also named Director of the Cox Institute for Journalism Innovation, Management and Leadership.
-Dr. Herndon continues in those roles.
-He had served as a visiting professor at Grady since Fall 2012 and taught as a lecturer in Fall 2011.
-Prior to teaching at Grady, Dr. Herndon was a media research consultant with Internet Decisions, LLC, a strategic planning firm he began in 2005.
-He was a leader in Cox Enterprises’ Internet division, serving as Vice President of Operations and Vice President for Planning and Product Development.
-He managed strategic partnerships and led technical diligence on Cox’s new media investments, serving on the board of directors of an investment recipient.
+Keith Herndon, Ph.D., a professor of practice, is the William S. Morris Chair in News Strategy and Management and Executive Director of the Cox Institute for Journalism Innovation, Management and Leadership.
+Dr. Herndon joined the faculty as a visiting professor in Fall 2012 after teaching as a lecturer in Fall 2011.
+Prior to Grady, he led Internet Decisions, LLC, a strategic planning firm he began in 2005.
+He was a leader in Cox Enterprises’ Internet division, serving as Vice President of Operations and Vice President for Planning and Product Development where he managed strategic partnerships and served on the board of directors of a Cox-funded start-up venture.
 He was also Director of Operations at Cox Radio Interactive, a pioneer in streaming media.
-He began his career while a student at the University of Georgia, working as a reporter and sports editor for his hometown paper in Elberton, Ga., and then as a sportswriter for the Anderson (S.C.)
+His career began while a student at the University of Georgia, working as a reporter and sports editor for his hometown paper in Elberton, Georgia, and then as a sportswriter for the Anderson (S.C.)
 Independent and the Athens Banner-Herald.
-After graduation, he was a Pulliam Journalism Fellow, covering business news at The Indianapolis News.
+After graduation, he was a Pulliam Journalism Fellow at The Indianapolis News.
 He was a business reporter at The Atlanta Journal-Constitution before becoming assistant business editor, deputy business editor and administrative editor.
 Dr. Herndon wrote The Decline of the Daily Newspaper: How an American Institution Lost the Online Revolution (Peter Lang, 2012).
 He has published two books about innovation and entrepreneurship and has co-edited two books with students about media management and leadership as part of experiential learning projects.
+His latest book, published in 2025, is Wine Conversations: Exploring Meaning, Mystery and Myth.
+The book was an outgrowth of his recent wine credentials.
+Since 2020, Dr. Herndon became a Certified Wine Sommelier and Certified Wine Educator through training with the Asia Pacific Wine and Spirit Institute.
+He also holds the American Wine Expert (AWE) credential from the Napa Valley Wine Academy along with numerous other industry and regional wine certificates.
+He is a co-host along with Charlotte Varnum of the Wines We Drink podcast, which was named Best Lifestyle Podcast and Best Food or Drink podcast in the 15th annual Taste Awards.
+He has served as a judge in the James Beard Awards for the past four years.

 Awards and Fellowships